roman-milk/roman-milk.github.io/teacher-teacher.md

  Anita and Susanna looked around the room.
 Cindy and her friend were naked and sitting on the floor, their face covered in drool from servicing the leader.
 Their hands cuffed behind them.
 Julie was cowering in the corner, her face and tits covered in spit and cum.
 The teacher slaves were kneeling in front of the couch waiting on further instructions.

  "Well sis, I guess we have our hands full.
 We better get busy if we expect to finish what dad wants," Anita said.
-Report_Story #1